giangm/Kanata/README.md

 5. Contains detailed solutions that are delivered via text and video.

 ## 🛠️ Getting Started
-To get Kanata up and running, follow these steps.
+To set up Kanata on your machine, you can follow these steps for a smooth installation process:

 ### Prerequisites
 - Docker